nadimkobeissi/mkbsd/README.md

 ### Running in Node.js

 1. Ensure you have Node.js installed.
-2. Clone the repository or download the source files.
-3. Run `node mkbsd.js`
+2. Run `node mkbsd.js`
-4. Wait a little.
+3. Wait a little.
-5. All wallpapers are now in a newly created `downloads` subfolder.
+4. All wallpapers are now in a newly created `downloads` subfolder.
 The filenames include the artist's name and a unique identifier, helping to give credit to the artist.

 ### Running in Python

 1. Ensure you have Python installed.
 2. Ensure you have the `aiohttp` Python package installed (`pip install aiohttp`).
-3. Clone the repository or download the source files.
-4. Run `python mkbsd.py`
+3. Run `python mkbsd.py`
-5. Wait a little.
+4. Wait a little.
-6. All wallpapers are now in a newly created `downloads` subfolder.
+5. All wallpapers are now in a newly created `downloads` subfolder.
 The filenames include the artist's name and a unique identifier, helping to give credit to the artist.

 ### Running the Script Again